Carl Woszczynski: College and amateur

-Woszczynski played college soccer for the University of Alabama at Birmingham from 2007-2011, where he was recognized as one of the best goalkeepers to come through Conference USA.
+Woszczynski played college soccer for the University of Alabama at Birmingham from 2007 to 2011, where he was recognized as one of the best goalkeepers to come through Conference USA.
 He holds the record for the best single-season goals-against-average in school history.
 He was also named Conference USA Defensive Player of the Week eight times in his career, which is the most in Conference USA and University of Alabama at Birmingham history.
 Woszczynski was a three-time All-Conference USA honoree.
 His senior year, he was named to both the College Soccer News National Team of the Week and Soccer America National Team of the Week on separate occasions.
 Woszczynski was also selected as a candidate for the Lowe’s Senior CLASS Award, and an NSCAA 3rd Team Academic All-American in 2011.

 During his collegiate career, Woszczynski played four seasons in the USL Premier Development League, including two with the Indiana Invaders, and two with the Atlanta Blackhawks.
 He began the 2012 season with the Atlanta Silverbacks Reserves and played in four games.

 Professional

 Woszczynski was drafted in the first round (53rd overall) in the 2012 MLS Supplemental Draft by the Chicago Fire of Major League Soccer.
 He was the 3rd overall goalkeeper drafted.
 After spending the 2012 preseason with the Fire, he was released without a contract offer.
 Woszczynski then spent time during the season with the Columbus Crew filling in for an injured goalkeeper.

 From there, Woszczynski signed with the Los Angeles Blues of the USL Professional Division.
-He made his debut on July 14, 2012 against Antigua Barracuda, where he earned the 2-0 win.
+He made his debut on July 14, 2012, against Antigua Barracuda, where he earned the 2–0 win.
 He was subsequently named USL Honorable Mention Team of the Week for his performance in goal.

 Woszczynski signed with Orlando City on November 4, 2013.
 He was released upon the conclusion of the 2014 season, a casualty of the club's transition to Major League Soccer.
 On November 19, Woszczynski signed with Arizona United SC.
 In the 2015 season, he led Arizona United in minutes played while captaining the team.
 He also set the USL single season record for saves in a season (130).